 Even the loveliest of places often leave design at the door when it comes to bathrooms.
 Not here.
 With toilets so groovy that little ones may think they are still in the play area, Nubo makes an impression.
 Attention to detail is apparent around every turn, with child sized stalls, sinks and soaps.
 Baby change areas are available, as are comfortable feeding spaces, and all facilities are impressively well kept.
 I have always felt very comfortable breastfeeding throughout the centre.
 In fact, I have featured pictures at Nubo in our Breastfeeding in Public guide.

 - Parking is pay and display unless you are lucky enough to nab a spot marked “Nubo”.
 There are only a handful of these and they are not located particularly close to the building.

 - The entry fee can add up, especially you have more than one child.
 Access is charged by the hour.
 Nubo is for children aged 0-10, although under 1’s are FREE with a paying sibling.

 All things considered, Nubo was a breath of fresh air in a world of otherwise plastic play.
 Not only does the atmosphere bring a sense of space and calmness but it delivers on substance, as well as style.
 Play is encouraged, not directed and spaces are inviting, not contrived.
+Furthermore, workshops are innovative and honour the potential of little ones to thrive on new and exciting concepts and ideas.
 Nubo is a truly unique and adventure-worthy play destination for Sydney families.